aancw/Belati/README.md

 - Mail Harvester from Website & Search Engine
 - Scrapping Public Document for Domain from Search Engine
 - Fake and Random User Agent ( Prevent from blocking )
+- Proxy Support for Harvesting Emails and Documents

 ## TODO
 - Automatic OSINT with Username and Email support